 HUD has procured a contract for technical assistance to explore repositioning options for the City of Eureka Housing Authority and develop a formal repositioning plan.
-Partners on this contract include Enterprise Community Partners, with Mike Andrews of Structure PDX as lead consultant (bio and Structure PDX qualifications attached).
+Partners on this contract include Enterprise Community Partners, with Mike Andrews of Structure PDX as lead consultant.
 When completed, the Plan and its components will be both a roadmap for the City of Eureka Housing Authority's future activity, as well as a marketing tool to pull in potential developers.